Cross-Validation in Bipartite Networks: Introduction

 \section{Introduction}

-Network data have attracted increasing attention in recent years, offering a powerful framework for representing complex relational structures.
-Among them, bipartite networks, which describe interactions between two distinct types of entities, are especially prevalent.
-Examples include author-paper relations in citation networks \citep{newman2001structure}, user-item interactions in recommendation systems \citep{zhang2011tagaware}, and legislator-bill connections in political science \citep{fowler2007cosponsor}.
-Understanding the community structure of such networks is essential for uncovering latent heterogeneity and functional organization.
-A fundamental step in this endeavor is to determine the appropriate numbers of communities, which directly shapes how we interpret the modular structure.
-However, community detection in bipartite networks is inherently more challenging than in one-mode networks, since the two node sets may exhibit distinct structural patterns that must be analyzed jointly and coherently.
+Network data have attracted increasing attention as a powerful framework for representing complex relational structures in recent years.
+Among them, bipartite networks, which characterize interactions between two distinct types of entities, arise naturally in many applications, including examples such as author-paper relationships in citation networks \citep{newman2001structure}, user-item interactions in recommendation systems \citep{zhang2011tagaware}, and legislator-bill connections in political science \citep{fowler2007cosponsor}.
+A key feature of bipartite networks is the inherent asymmetry between the two node sets, which often exhibit drastically different structural patterns.
+As a result, collapsing them into a single homogeneous network may obscure important structural information.
+Instead, joint modeling of both node types is essential to capture their interdependent bipartite structure and uncover latent heterogeneity and functional organization.